 How Effective Are Vaccines?

 Many who oppose vaccinations argue that they previously caught the flu after the shot.
 As a child, I put on cork-soled shoes and stepped on a plank with a nail that went through my foot—twice in two weeks.
-Should we conclude it is better to walk over scrap lumber barefoot since I was wearing shoes during each accident?
-The coincidental injuries had more to do with hauling waste lumber away from the play yard.
+Should I conclude it is better to walk over scrap lumber barefoot since I was wearing shoes during each accident?
+The coincidental injuries had more to do with hauling waste lumber away from the play yard than the shoes.

 There are several different flu strains each year.
 The most likely three candidates are isolated for a vaccine, including variations of the one that has been popular since 1968, H3N2.
 Inactive versions of these viruses cultured within chicken eggs form the basis for the inoculation.
 (The nurse will usually ask if you are allergic to eggs or keep you under short observation afterwards if you are not certain and it is your first vaccination.)
 As our immune system works to rid weakened viruses, it “remembers” them and is better prepared to defend itself from exposure to full-strength versions with which we may later come in contact.

 Antibodies made in response to vaccination with one flu virus can sometimes provide protection against different but related flu viruses.
 A less than ideal match may result in reduced vaccine effectiveness against the flu virus that is different from what is in the flu vaccine, but can still provide some protection against flu illness.